-Your cost-sharing for these services or items doesn't apply toward the out-of-pocket maximum.
+- †Your provider must obtain prior authorization from our plan. - Your cost-sharing for these services or items doesn't apply toward the out-of-pocket maximum. - CPMG providers are located at Kaiser Permanente medical offices.
+Please see the Provider Directory to locate CPMG providers.